meb-team/PlasSuite/doc/report_simulation.md

 * HybridSPAdes and Unicycler : Illumina coverage of 10X, all PacBio coverage for 0% contamination.
 Illumina coverage of 10X and PacBio coverage of 1X for other contamination rates.
 * CAP3 : Used with Megahit, MetaSPAdes and SPAdes short assemblies (10X) and with PacBio long reads for coverage 1X.

+After assembly, only contigs >= 1kb are conserved.

 ### Assembly evaluation

 Assembly evaluation is done with MetaQuast and the treatment of its output files.
 Evaluation parameters are :